KaufmanDeveloper/labyrinth-game/Story/Prologue/Prologue-1.md

 _Initiate battle with soldier_

 Narrator: I looked to Grant to see if he was ok.
-A gash ran the lenth of his arm and I immediately began healing it.
+A gash ran the length of his arm and I immediately began healing it.
 As I did so the second volley of arrows flew overhead to strike behind us yet again.
 For a brief moment I looked around to see our numbers getting thinned.
 We were vastly outmatched.

 Grand Star Igna: Retreeeaaaaat!
 By Mercury, fall back!